APPLICATION, LEGALIZATION AND APOSTILLE OF DOCUMENTS IN SPAIN

-On a practical level, The Hague apostille is a seal, a sticker that is placed at the end of the original document before its translation, as it must also be translated by the Sworn Translator, thus avoiding the process of diplomatic and consular legalization and it is replaced by a much simpler legalization process: The Hague apostille, which usually has the following appearance.
+The Hague apostille is a seal, a sticker that is placed at the end of the original document before its translation, as it must also be translated by the Sworn Translator.
+In this way, you can avoid the process of diplomatic and consular legalization and it is replaced by a much simpler legalization process: The Hague Apostille, which usually has the following appearance.

-The need for a sworn translation to incorporate an Apostille of The Hague is determined by the recipient, the requesting authority.
+The need for a sworn translation to incorporate an Apostille of The Hague is determined by the recipient, which is the requesting authority.

-Therefore, always ask the person is asking for a Sworn Translation, whether you require The Hague Apostille or not.
+Therefore, always ask the person who is requiring a Sworn Translation, whether you need The Hague Apostille or not.